How about: Lagos Intro > Things to do and See > Day trips > 1 week in Lagos > Best beaches > Airport to Lagos

 Sagres and Cabo de Sao Vicente Day Trip

-Sagres is positioned on the western tip of the Algarve, in a region of massive cliffs, vast beaches and raging seas.
+Sagres is the most westerly town of the Algarve and is in a region of massive cliffs, vast beaches and raging seas.
 These powerful seas attracted experienced surfers and Sagres has developed into a hub for surfing, with numerous surf schools, beach hangouts and laid back bars.
+The town may have a ramshackle appearance but spend any time here and the unassuming, trendy vibe will become apparent.

 The beaches of Sagres are fantastic